Techy-Nature/ETHERTALE/README.md

 # FUTURETALE

-A coming of age CYOA AU with space travel, inventory management, sci-fi technology and choices that impact your playthrough as well as future playthroughs, just like the original UNDERTALE.
+A coming of age adventure CYOA AU with space travel, inventory management, sci-fi technology and choices that impact your playthrough as well as future playthroughs, just like the original UNDERTALE.

 ## Getting Started